 Manitoba’s winter outdoor culture is Winnipeg-centric but extends province-wide:

-- Groomed cross-country (Sandilands Provincial Forest): The Sandilands Nordic trail network in the southeastern Manitoba Jack Pine forest provides the province’s finest cross-country skiing outside the Shield lakes parks
+- Groomed cross-country (Sandilands Provincial Forest): The Sandilands Nordic network in the southeastern Manitoba jack pine forest offers the province’s finest cross-country skiing outside the Shield-lake parks

 Planning Your Outdoor Adventure

-The outdoor experiences described in this guide reward practical preparation.
+The experiences described in this guide reward practical preparation.
 For wilderness and protected areas, check trail conditions, permit requirements, and seasonal access with the relevant land management authority before departure — trail closures, fire restrictions, and entry quotas can change quickly, and many high-demand parks now require advance reservations that were not needed in previous years.
-Weather in Manitoba can change rapidly, particularly in mountain terrain and during shoulder seasons; a layered approach with a waterproof outer shell is advisable for most outdoor pursuits regardless of the season.
-For water-based activities — paddling, snorkeling, diving, surfing — check current conditions with local outfitters who will have the most accurate and up-to-date information.
+Weather in Manitoba can turn fast, particularly in upland terrain and during shoulder seasons; a layered approach with a waterproof outer shell makes sense for most outdoor pursuits regardless of the season.
+For water-based activities — paddling, snorkelling, diving, surfing — confirm current conditions with local outfitters, who will have the most accurate and up-to-date information.
 Leave No Trace principles apply throughout: pack out everything you bring in, stay on established trails, give wildlife space, and leave natural features undisturbed for the next visitor.

 Frequently Asked Questions